nealcaren/fightordie/_sources/Volumes/18/02/essay.md

 While stationed at Granges, individuals in the regiment were decorated on December 17 for various deeds of gallantry in the Champagne battle.
 General Goybet presented four military medals and seventy-two Croix de Guerre to enlisted men.
 Colonel Tupes presented four Distinguished Service Crosses to enlisted men.
 At the time, the regiment had just been returned to the American command, the following order was read:

 > 157th Division
 > Hqrs.
 December 15th, 1918.
 > Staff.
->
+> &nbsp;
 > *General Order No. 246.*
 >
 > On the date of the 12th of December, 1918, the 371st and the 372nd R.I., U.S. have been returned to the disposal of the American Command.
 It is not without profound emotion that I come in the name of the 157th (French) Division and in my personal name, to say good-bye to our valiant comrades of combat.
 For seven months we have lived as brothers of arms, sharing the same works, the same hardships, the same dangers; side by side we have taken part in the great battle of the Champagne, that a wonderful victory has ended.
+> &nbsp;
 > The 157th (French) Division will never forget the wonderful impetus irresistible, the rush heroic of the colored American regiments on the "Observatories Crest" and in the Plain of Menthois.
 The most formidable defense, the nests of machine guns, the best organized positions, the artillery barrages most crushing, could not stop them.
 These best regiments have gone through all with disdaining of death and thanks to their courage devotedness, the "Red Hand" Division has during nine hard days of battle been ahead in the victorious advance of the Fourth (French) Army.

-Officers and non-commissioned officers and privates of the 371st and 372nd Regiments Infantry, U. S., I respectfully salute your glorious dead and I bow down before your standards, which by the side of the 333rd R. I., led us to victory.
+Officers and non-commissioned officers and privates of the 371st and 372nd Regiments Infantry, U.S., I respectfully salute your glorious dead and I bow down before your standards, which by the side of the 333rd R.I., led us to victory.

 Dear Friends from America, when you have crossed back over the ocean, don't forget the "Red Hand" Division.
 Our fraternity of arms has been soaked in the blood of the brave.
 Those bonds will be indistructible.